evanjelica/Environeers/README.md

 - Tabreek Somani, sophomore at University of British Columbia

 We hope that our website can inspire others to go out and perform small actions to make a big difference.

+This project was created for Freetail Hacker's 2021 Learn-a-thon.